Ghostom998/PhotoCopy/docs/README.md

 #### Features

-- Add help features
-- Save & load modules from a standard, cross-platform file location.

 #### Bug fix's

-- Fix "Path" as this is not taking pictures from other folders as it should!

 ### Low Priority

 #### Features

-- Use Docopt module to make arg parsing simpler and to a more modern standard??
+- Option to preserve aspect ratio or not. (i.e. stretch pictures to cells)

-- Allow the user to omit the picture name??
+- Allow the user to omit the picture name, i.e. a "Picture-only" mode

 #### Bug fix's